Cannabadger Editor/Publisher Gary Storck

 The doctor, who had treated him since the glaucoma diagnosis more than a decade earlier, was elated to find Gary’s typically highly elevated intraocular pressures at normal levels.
 Understanding that it could save his sight, Gary began medicating with cannabis on a daily basis.

 He also began lobbying for Wisconsin’s Therapeutic Cannabis Research Act (TCRA), passed and signed into law in 1982.
 Along the way he also enlisted the help of his congressional representatives and the first legal federal patient Bob Randall and his wife Alice O’Leary in what was ultimately an unsuccessful attempt to find a physician to file a Compassionate IND on his behalf to gain access to federal medical pot.
 Gary was one of five glaucoma patients who in 1978, anonymously filed affidavits about their medical use of cannabis for glaucoma in support of Bob Randall s successful lawsuit against the federal government after his federal pot supplies were abruptly cut.

-Returning to Wisconsin after a dozen years in California in 1995, Gary restarted his efforts in Wisconsin advocating for medical cannabis, later joining with medical cannabis patient Jacki Rickert to form Is My Medicine Legal YET?
+Returning to Wisconsin after a dozen years in California in 1995, Gary restarted his efforts in Wisconsin advocating for medical cannabis, later joining with medical cannabis patient Jacki Rickert to advocate for medical; cannabis through Is My Medicine Legal YET?
 (IMMLY.org).
 Working with other state and local activists he was also a co-founder of both Wisconsin NORML and Madison NORML.